December 30, 2019 / TIPS & TRICKS

 How To Tell Your Friends And Family You're Eloping in 2020

 After a couples engagement, family and friends instantly start to prepare themselves for a wedding ceremony.
 They get themselves ready for the big day and can’t wait for when the couple will officially announce their save the dates.
 Some couples, however, are terrified of the thought of an actual wedding day!
 What then do they have in mind?
 Plans of eloping!
-Then the hard part…breaking the news to your friends and family.
+Then the hard part…how to tell people you elopedbreaking the news to your friends and family how to tell people you eloped.
 Some get confused on how to break the news.
 “I don’t know how my mom would take it” or “My friends have been talking about my wedding date” or “I want my parents there” might be some of the thoughts racing through your mind.

 It takes a lot of courage to announce that you don’t want to have a big over the top wedding.
 They might decide to go with the flow and plan a wedding to keep others happy.
 Of course, planning a wedding right after your engagement is the normal thing to do and doing things differently such as eloping can cause a stir amongst family and friends.
 Still, some couples choose to stand their ground and continue with their eloping plans!

 The thing is that no matter what you do, wedding or eloping, as long as you’re happy, then you should do it!
 Some couples have been interviewed after their elopement and can’t stop raving about their eloping decision and I can attest to that as a fellow eloper myself!
 Find the best way to make the day the best representation of your relationship and take it from there.
 Whether that’s a day of adventure hiking up a mountain or celebrating in a church with family and friends.
 It’s your day.
 Make it about YOU!